schwarzschild-radius/creduce_demo/README.md

 # creduce_demo
-Examles from the C-Reduce talk at LLVM Social Bangalore
+Examples from the C-Reduce talk at LLVM Social Bangalore

 ## Prerequisites